 - Death of a participant.1

-Depending on the facts of the case, a person injured by a horse in California can file a personal injury lawsuit if the injury was another person’s fault or negligence.
-While certain defenses exist, those people who may be sued for injuries include:
+Depending on the facts of the case, a person injured by a horse in California can file a personal injury lawsuit against the following parties:

 - Owner of the property: If a person is riding while on another person’s property and is injured because of that property, the property owner may be liable to whoever is injured.

-- Trainer: In certain situations, trainers of horses or other equine professionals may be held liable if their wrongful actions caused injury to a horseback rider.
-Trainers should pair the right horse with the right rider based on the ability of the participant.
+- Trainer: Trainers should pair the right horse with the right rider based on the ability of the participant.

-- Riding Club or Stable: If the injury occurred because of a horse owned by a riding club, or boarded by a stable, negligence of those parties may result in money damages from a personal injury lawsuit.
-These properties commonly include clubhouses, pony ride strings, and other equine facilities.
-These facilities may be responsible for maintaining safe subsurface conditions and eliminating unfamiliar objects that could cause horses to make sudden movements and cause collisions.
+- Riding club or stable: These properties commonly include clubhouses, pony ride strings, and other equine facilities.
+These facilities may be responsible for maintaining safe subsurface conditions and eliminating unfamiliar objects that could cause horses to make sudden movements and lead to collisions.

-California courts have held that horses are “inherently dangerous” animals.2 The courts have held that certain risks of riding a horse are “inherent,” or to be expected.”
-Inherent risks of equine activities include such things as:
+California courts have held that horses are “inherently dangerous” animals.2 Inherent risks of equine activities include such things as:

 - Being thrown by the horse,